masesgroup/KNet/src/net/Documentation/articles/performance.md

 Here below a set of results, in bold the results which are better using KNet:

-- KNet/Confluent.Kafka Produce Average ratio percentage (stdev ratio percentage):
+- KNet/Confluent.Kafka Produce Average ratio percentage (SD ratio percentage):

 |  | 10 bytes | 100 bytes | 1000 bytes | 10000 bytes | 100000 bytes |
 |---	|---	|---	|---	|---	|---	|